 So, speaking of voids, I’ve been thinking about prayer.
 Technically I guess, prayer involves some variety of god toward whom one directs one’s thoughts or pleas (as in, please god, help me [get better][survive this pain][get the job][etc.]).
 Scientists have shown that various parts of our brains become active depending on the kind of prayer we’re engaged in – for example, if your method of prayer is ‘talking with god’, then the parts of your brain associated with language become more active…kind of like a free version of talk therapy.
 If, instead, your prayer methodology is visualizing being one with the universe, the parts of your brain associated with vision will become more active – your own cosmic version of YouTube.

 I don’t pray.
 Or rather, I haven’t consciously prayed since I was a child.
 NowIlaymedown tosleep praythelordmysoultokeep ifIdiebeforeIwake praythelordmysoultotake.
 “If I die before I wake”?!
 Whoa, that was some serious praying our Lutheran parents taught us.
-But it was the subsequent godbless part that I paid attention to as I grew older (& didn’t have to say my prayers out loud): godblessmommy&daddy&linda&nancy& sandy&john&skipper[the dog] eventually evolved to include girlfriends who were mad at me (pleasegod make Gloria like me again), boys I had crushes on (these innocents will go unnamed), objects I coveted (pleasegod I really want a Mickey Mouse watch for Christmas), etc. Did I expect God to answer my prayers & fulfill my desires?
+But it was the subsequent godbless part that I paid attention to as I grew older (& didn’t have to say my prayers out loud): godblessmommy&daddy&linda&nancy& sandy&john&skipper[the dog] eventually evolved to include girlfriends who were mad at me (pleasegod make Gloria like me again), boys I had crushes on (these innocents will go unnamed), objects I coveted (pleasegod I really want an electric blanket for Christmas…whoa, what?!), etc. Did I expect God to answer my prayers & fulfill my desires?
 Not really – as a general rule it seems those Lutherans had low expectations about God’s availability for their particular problems.
 Was it helpful for me as a child to have this daily bedtime ritual?
 You bet.
 Maybe I can figure out a way for my grandson to pray to the planets each night…hey, our ancestors already did that, didn’t they?
 Maybe a prayer to Black Holes? (hmmm, not sure about that…) Or maybe we can think about reinventing the term prayer to mean something other than human<->God communication?